 You may also set a reset/notification email address (such as your personal Gmail address) in the event you need to reset your password.
 Because you don’t want to lose permanent access to your ProtonMail account, this is the best option.
 However, you should take considerable care to lock down that backup email address as much as possible!

 ProtonMail currently supports two-factor authentication with one-time-use code apps like Google Authenticator or Authy.
 Follow the steps on the ProtonMail knowledge base to enable it: https://protonmail.com/support/knowledge-base/two-factor-authentication/ and be sure to save your backup codes somewhere safe.

 ProtonMail allows you to audit each connection your account makes with its servers.
 This allows you to do a few awesome things.

 Sometimes, hackers, or even advertisers, use sneaky tricks in email to pierce through your privacy.
-One common technique: tracking cookies can be embedded in images in your emails.
+One common technique: tracking beacons can be embedded into images in your emails.

-Sometimes these trackers are even embedded in images as small as one pixel, providing no value to you whatsoever.
+Sometimes these trackers are in images as small as one pixel, providing no value to you whatsoever.

 Make sure ProtonMail only loads images and other remote content if, and only if, you request it.
 Under "Account" hit "Email Content" .
 Make sure “Load remote content” and “Load embedded images” are both set to “Manual.”